How to Use Nettle and Maximize Its Power

 Thanks to its iron, folic acid, vitamin C, and many other nutrients, nettle is perfect if you have anemia.
 You can also take advantage of it to prevent other fatigue-related symptoms.

-Nettle contains antioxidants, and antioxidants prevent or slow down the cellular aging that free radicals cause.
-You’ll see the effects of this both internally and externally.
+Nettle contains different antioxidant compounds (such as flavonoids and polyphenols), which prevent or slow down the cellular aging that free radicals cause.

 For your skin